Slavery and Human Trafficking Statement | Scottish Leather Group

 Slavery and human trafficking statement

 Slavery and human trafficking remains a hidden blight on our global society.
 We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.
-Staff are expected to report concerns and management are expected to act upon them.
+We are committed to preventing modern slavery in our supply chains, Colleagues are expected to report concerns and our leadership team are expected to act upon them.
 We are not aware of any instances of modern slavery in our supply chain.

 Organisation's Structure

-Scottish Leather Group Limited, and its subsidiary operating company Scottish Leather Group Operations Limited is a manufacturer of sustainable, luxury leather, and includes the brands Muirhead & Bridge of Weir.
+Scottish Leather Group Limited, and its subsidiary operating company Scottish Leather Group Operations Limited is a manufacturer of sustainable, luxury leather, and includes the brands Bridge of Weir Leather and Muirhead.
 The group has its head office and manufacturing operations in the UK.
 The group has an annual turnover in excess of £100M.

 Our Business Policy

-We have zero tolerance to slavery and human trafficking.
+We have zero tolerance for slavery and human trafficking, and this is reflected in our Anti-Slavery and Human Trafficking Policy.
 We expect all contractors and those in our supply chain to comply with our values.
-All directors are responsible for compliance in their respective areas of responsibility and for their supplier relationships.
+All deparment leaders are responsible for compliance in their respective areas of responsibility and for their supplier relationships.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to relevant members of staff regarding the components of our “Code of Conduct” and the standards to which they are required to apply.
-This includes training to observe for signs of suspicious or non-ethical behaviours (including signs of modern slavery and identifying victims of trafficking), bribery, anti-competitive practices, and whistle-blowing.
+• We include training to relevant members of staff which includes the observation of the signs of suspicious or non-ethical behaviours (including signs of modern slavery and identifying victims of trafficking), bribery, anti-competitive practices, and whistleblowing.

 Our Effectiveness in Combating Slavery and Human Trafficking